 Nitrox recommended

-HTMS Sattakut — the legendary wreck dive of Koh Tao
+HTMS Sattakut — the star of Koh Tao wreck diving

 Depth